 - There was also a significant correlation between the level of contrast gain and symptom severity.
 Patients with the most depression had the lowest retinal responses.

 - The pattern was so consistent it was possible to distinguish highly depressed patients from healthy volunteers simply by looking at the test results.

 From a scientific point of view, research evidences a relationship between mood and color.
 According to the study, increased hue, with decreased brightness and saturation suggest the possibility of depression ÄŸŸ˜ ³ (Hue is a shade of color on a 360-degree color wheel, Brightness is described as a spectrum of color varying between black and white, whereas Saturation defines the “colorfulness” or intensity of color).
 This means that photos posted by depressed individuals tended to be darker, bluer, and more monochromatic in color.
 If you know somebody who is posting in this manner, it’s a good idea to check in on them and offer assistance if necessary.
 You could probably tell them about the benefits of using cannabis products (check mmjexpress for more information) to help with depression.
-If they aren’t ready, make them feel as if you can rely on them.
+Talk to them about how cannabis products have helped people with depression–take the scientific route and explain how elements in CBD products can calm the mind and provide it with a feeling of relaxation.
+If they are convinced by your words, suggest to them a cannabis delivery firm like Healing Nug Delivery (which can be found by looking up “weed delivery service near me long beach” on the Web).
+However, if they aren’t ready, make them feel as if you can rely on them.

 - As odd as this may sound, those suffering from depression are more likely to post frequently and to apply more and several types of Instagram filters. ÄŸŸ˜ ¯